check-leak/check-leak/README.md

-Check-Leak is a powerful and efficient library for detecting memory leaks in Java applications.
-It utilizes the Java Virtual Machine Tool Interface (JVMTI) to interact directly with the JVM, providing precise and detailed information about the memory usage of your program.
-This makes Check-Leak an ideal tool for identifying and resolving memory leaks in Java applications.
+Check-Leak is a library for detecting memory leaks in Java applications.
+It utilizes the Java Virtual Machine Tool Interface (JVMTI) to interact directly with the JVM, providing detailed information objects usage.

+It can be used to detect and diagnose memory leaks.

 ## Installation